mullvad/mullvadvpn-app/docs/security.md

 connectivity at all and using VPN.
 With this setting active, the device can never communicate with the internet outside of a VPN tunnel.

-### macOS network-check

-macOS needs to do a connectivity check before the daemon is able to connect to a tunnel, but the connectivity check will fail in the blocked state imposing a hefty timeout before a tunnel can be connected.
-The connectivity check requires a working DNS resolver and access to `captive.apple.com`.
-The feature is discussed in detail [here](allow-macos-network-check.md).

-The app has an option to allow the network check to leak in the error state and during the disconnected state if _Always require VPN_ is enabled.
-When the option is enabled, the firewall will allow all DNS traffic coming from a mullvad specific unix group, and it will allow all traffic to a set of resolved IP addresses coming from root (as identified by a unix user ID of `0`).

 ## DNS

 DNS is treated a bit differently from other protocols.
 Since a user's DNS history can give a